 In case of hospital care, the government does not determine the entire price.
 So you may pay a different price at different hospitals for the same treatment.
 Only the healthcare provider or the hospital itself can let you know how much your reatment costs.

 On their invoices, Dutch hospitals do not mention each operation separately (such as an injection, a scan or an examination).
 They mention diagnostic treatment combinations (‘DBC healthcare products').
 Every DBC healthcare product has its own code and rate.

-About hospital bills you can read more on the sheet of the Dutch Healthcare Authority, NZa (only in Dutch): "Betalen van ziekenhuiszorg" ("Payment of hospital care" - only in Dutch).
-This sheet shows how Dutch hospitals draw up the bills.
+About hospital bills you can read more on the sheet of the Dutch Healthcare Authority, NZa (only in Dutch): "Betalen van ziekenhuiszorg" ("Payment of hospital care").
+You'll find this sheet on the right-hand side of this page under "Documents".

 Do you wish to know what type of healthcare is covered by the DBC healthcare product shown on your invoice?
 Please use the DBC care product rates application on the NZa's website (only in Dutch).

 The costs of treatment in Dutch hospitals sometimes are high.
 Do you receive a lower reimbursement for the same treatment in your own country?
 Then you may not get all costs covered if you first pay for the treatment yourself.